Park O. Cover

 I've always said, 'Even if you're on the right track, if you're sitting still you're going to get run over by the train.'
 Therefore, I still participate in seminars to keep on reinventing what we have to offer.
 Times have changed and today everyone wants something cool and different, so I am constantly developing new ways to keep us cutting edge.

-I get my hands into everything going on at the studio, but my foremost specialty is that of Senior Portrait Artist, (S.P.A).
-Our new Woodside Studio has been an exciting place to photograph high school seniors.
-I like to turn the session into a fun and friendly adventure for the kids, hopefully making the experience more memorable.
+I get my hands into everything going on at the studio, but my foremost specialty is that of Portrait Artist.
+I like to turn the session into a fun and friendly adventure for everyone, hopefully making the experience more memorable.

 Another rewarding and sentimental specialty is being a Copy & Restoration Artist.
 I enjoy performing the work it takes to create replicas of special family photos, so they may be enjoyed for years to come.
 Other specialties include Custom Matting and Framing, Team/Group/League Photographs, and being Mr. Fix It.